JohnHios/John-Hios.github.io/index.md

 ---
 [New York Citi Bikes](/NYC_Bikes_John_Hios_PDA.html)
 + Used R for data cleaning/wrangling and exploratory data analysis on the NYC Bike share program data for 2018.
-+ Summary statistics, time series patterns and visualisations were generated with an aim to gain insights for increasing bike hires.
++ Summary statistics, time-series patterns and visualisations were generated with an aim to gain insights for increasing bike hires.
 + The outcomes were reviewed by the CodeClan instructors in a 1-to-1 presentation.

 <img src="images/2018_bike_hire_startpoints_geographical_spread.png?raw=true"/>